German 10-year bond yield hits 1% for first time since June 2015

 By Stefano Rebaudo

-May 3 (Reuters) - German government bond yields rose on Tuesday, with the 10-year hitting 1% for the first time since June 2015, while investors braced for more hawkish signals from central banks this week.
+May 3 (Reuters) - Germany's benchmark 10-year bond yield hit 1% for the first time since 2015 on Tuesday, as investors braced for interest rates in the United States and Britain to rise this week as major central banks ramp up their fight against high inflation.

-Australia's central bank raised its cash rate by a unexpectedly large 25 basis points (bps) to 0.35%, the first hike in over a decade, and flagged more to come.
+Australia's central bank raised its cash rate by an unexpectedly large 25 basis points (bps) to 0.35%, the first hike in over a decade, and flagged more to come.

-"Tactical trading looks most appropriate today, with U.S. rates at key levels and 10Y Bund close to 1%," Mizuho strategists said in a note to clients.

-"Later this week, both the Fed and BoE look fairly clear cut regarding the amount of hikes to expect and the accompanying dialogue," they added.
-"Hints at what's to come are likely to be most interesting."

-The Fed Open Market Committee (FOMC) meeting ends on Wednesday, while Bank of England (BoE) policymakers will gather on Thursday.
+The meeting of the Federal Reserve's Open Market Committee (FOMC) ends on Wednesday, while Bank of England (BoE) policymakers will gather on Thursday.

+U.S. benchmark 10-year Treasury yields hovered at 3% for a second straight day on Tuesday.

+"A Fed's hawkish surprise involving a 75 basis points hike would mean that German bond yields might rise to 1.25% by the end of this week or early next week," Rohan Khanna, senior strategist at UBS, said.

 Investors will also look at U.S. jobs data due on Thursday for market direction.

+"So far, the widening of spreads has been reasonably orderly however, in case those dynamics become disorderly, we would expect new measures by the ECB to avoid fragmentation," Fabio Castaldi, senior fixed income strategist at Pictet, said.

+He added "the target of 200 bps (for the Italian-German yield spread) was in sight."

-Inflation was still the main subject for investors, with a market gauge of euro zone expectations at 2.49% on Monday after rising to 2.566% last week, the highest since 2012, according to European Central Bank (ECB) data.
+Inflation was still the main subject for investors, with a market gauge of euro zone expectations at 2.45% after rising to 2.57% last week, the highest since 2012, according to European Central Bank (ECB) data.
 EUIL5YF5Y=R.

 "It is telling that inflation break-evens moved back to their highs, defying the usually positive correlation with oil prices and equities," Commerzbank analysts flagged in a research note to customers.